Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 ## Response Payload Structure Details

-Each custom payload should contian a `botcopy` array with your desired rich responses.
+Each custom payload should contain a `botcopy` array with your desired rich responses.

 Default CX text responses will render alongside your payload if they are provided.